-The news has been cameup when State Bank of Pakistan have issued a circular on its website prohibiting the issuance, purchase, sale, investment or exchange of any virtual currencies or initial coin offerings (ICO) in Pakistan.
+The news has been coming up since when the State Bank of Pakistan issued a circular on its website prohibiting the issuance, purchase, sale, investment, or exchange of any virtual currencies or initial coin offerings (ICO) in Pakistan.

-Its clear that banned has been done due to highly volatile prices of such currencies.
+It's clear that the ban has been done due to the highly volatile prices of such currencies.
 The security of cryptocurrency exchanges has been compromised a number of times; cybercriminals took advantage of the crypto mining craze last year.